MicrosoftDocs/azure-docs/articles/sap/monitor/provider-ha-pacemaker-cluster.md

     systemctl start pmcd
     ```

 1. Install and enable the HA Cluster PMDA.
 Replace `$PCP_PMDAS_DIR` with the path where `hacluster` is installed.
-Use the `find` command in Linuxto find the path.
+Use the `find` command in Linux to find the path.

     ```bash
     cd $PCP_PMDAS_DIR/hacluster